Which type of accounting is primarily concerned with tracking and... | Study Prep in Pearson+

 1

-Understand the definitions of the accounting types provided in the options: Financial Accounting, Managerial Accounting, Tax Accounting, and Insurance Accounting.

-Recognize that the problem is asking about accounting that deals with tracking and reporting a company's business and personal property coverage for insurance and asset management purposes.
+Understand the context of the question: The problem is asking about a type of accounting that deals with tracking and reporting the specific amount of money an individual must pay when insurance only covers a portion of costs.

-Recall that Insurance Accounting is specifically designed to handle the financial reporting and tracking of insurance-related activities, including property coverage and asset management.

-Eliminate the other options: Financial Accounting focuses on preparing financial statements for external users, Managerial Accounting is for internal decision-making, and Tax Accounting deals with tax compliance and planning.
+Recognize that this scenario is specific to the health care industry, where accounting practices are tailored to track patient payments, insurance reimbursements, and out-of-pocket costs.

+Clarify the role of Health Care Accounting: It is a specialized branch of accounting focused on managing financial transactions related to health care services, including patient billing, insurance claims, and cost-sharing arrangements.

 Watch next